fbpx

 Is calamari a squid or octopus?

 Calamari is often confused with octopus, but it is made from squid.
-Calamari is an Italian word that means squid, and it refers to the dish made from squid that is popular in Italian cuisine.
+Calamari is an Italian word that means squid, and it refers to a dish made from squid that is popular in Italian cuisine.

-Which is better between octopus and squid?
+Which is better between the octopus or the squid?

-Although there is no actual answer as to which is better between squids and octopuses.
+Although there is no answer as to which is better between squids and octopuses.
 It depends on your personal preferences.
 Some people prefer the taste of squid, while others prefer the taste of octopus.

 What’s bigger, squid or octopus?